CraigsTraining/intro-to-declarative-pipeline/Exercise-01.md

 On the next build wait for the input time and you will see the following line in your console output: ```Why didn't you push my button?```.

-**Note**: After you have executed this pipeline several times you might want to remove the ```Deploy``` stage from your pipeline so that will not have to manually approve it each time it runs.
+**Note**: After you have executed this pipeline several times you might want to remove the ```Deploy``` stage from your pipeline so that you will not have to manually approve it each time it runs.

 # Exercise 1.7